 We’ve really enjoyed writing and researching this article.
 I hope you found our potted history of garden games as interesting as the Lazy Susan team and I do?

-Also, if you’re playing some garden games this summer, and your Lazy Susan Garden Furniture is in shot or being used to play on, then please send us some photos for our Do Some Good charity Campaign.
+Also, if you’re playing some garden games this summer, and your Lazy Susan Garden Furniture is in the shot or being used to play on, then please send us some photos for our Do Some Good charity campaign.

 Simply take a photo of your Lazy Susan furniture in your garden and we’ll donate money to our chosen charity partners.